-But these medical breakthroughs are only possible due to the hard work and dogged determination by companies such as Celixir, the trail blazing stem cell research company that is leading the way in uncovering new uses for stem cells.
+But these medical breakthroughs are only possible due to the hard work and dogged determination by companies, the trailblazing stem cell research company that is leading the way in uncovering new uses for stem cells.

 Just what are stem cells?

 But in order to look at the incredible work that stem cells can (and can’t yet) do, let’s delve into what stem cells are.
 Because stem cells, whilst they’ve been around for as long as there’s been life on earth, are only a relatively recent discovery.

 Stem cells are special cells that have the ability to become any cell in the body, from bone cells to muscle cells to tissue cells.
 Stem cells, at their creation, are yet to be programmed and as such, potentially hold the key to repairing damaged tissues and potentially treating previously untreatable diseases.
 Research is even being carried out to determine if stem cells could find a cure for paralysis or even reverse Alzheimer’s disease.

 Stem cells can be divided into two categories: adult stem cells and embryonic stem cells.
 The embryonic stem cells that are used in research come from unused embryos that were created through in vitro fertilisation (these are also known as pluripotent stem cells, meaning they have the capability to go on to become more than just one type of cell).